pearljamopedia/pearljamopedia.github.io/index.md

 permalink: /
 ---

-# Welcome to The Penn Lifespan Informatics and Neuroimaging Center (PennLINC)
+# Welcome to The Pearl Jam Encyclopedia

-This is the internal website for PennLINC procedures, tutorials, and practices.
-This effort's success is dependent on your involvement as lab members and a community, so if you have edits to suggest, or documentation requests, please make them known by submitting an [issue](https://github.com/PennLINC/PennLINC.github.io/issues) or a [Pull Request](https://github.com/PennLINC/PennLINC.github.io/pulls).
-If you are a LINC member and are documenting one of your tools/processes, please create your documentation according to the [LINC documentation guidelines](docs/Contributing/contributing) and submit a [Pull Request](https://github.com/PennLINC/PennLINC.github.io/pulls), so it can be reviewed and added to the site.
+This is the Pearl Jam Encyclopedia.
+Add some text here to describe the website...

 #### Thank you to the contributors for LINC tutorials!
 <ul class="list-style-none">